Ila-bura/MewMes_API/README.md

 # **MewMes - API**

-MewMes is a content-sharing platform where cat lovers can sign up and share their favourite cat memes.
+MewMes is a content-sharing platform designed for cat memes appreciators: users can sign up and share their favourite cat memes.
 The app includes registration and sign-up, users can add posts, react to posts, follow or unfollow another user, vote or downvote memes, as well as save posts for future viewing.

 #### Deployed Backend API Render [Link](https://8000-ila-bura-mewmes-api-kn3tcknz09.us2.codeanyapp.com/)